rednodelabs/rednodebus-samples/README.md

 RNB OTBR Docker is now running.
 Leave this terminal window open and running in the background.
 If you quit the process or close the window, RNB OTBR Docker will go down.

-On the Raspberry Pi running RNB OTBR Docker, open a browser window and navigate to 127.0.0.1:3000.
+On the Raspberry Pi running RNB OTBR Docker, open a browser and go to `127.0.0.1:3000`.
-If RNB OTBR Docker is running correctly, the RNB OTBR Web GUI loads.
+If the Docker is running correctly, the management Web GUI loads and the MQTT API can be used to interact with the system.

 ### MQTT API Specification